Jay Benedict: Theatre

+Film and television

-His first film role, at the age of 11, was in the 1963 Tony Saytor film La Bande à Bobo.
+Benedict's first film role, at the age of 11, was in the 1963 French film La Bande à Bobo.
 In 1977, he played Deak in the Tosche Station scenes in Star Wars, which were deleted from the film before release.
-Subsequent film appearances include The Dirty Dozen: Next Mission (Didier le Clair), Icon (Carey Jordan), The White Knight (Turkish Ambassador), The Russia House (Spikey), Saving Grace (the MC), Rewind and The Dark Knight Rises (Rich Twit).
+Subsequent film appearances include The Dirty Dozen: Next Mission (Didier le Clair), Icon (Carey Jordan), The White Knight (Ottoman Ambassador), The Russia House (Spikey), Saving Grace (the MC), Rewind and The Dark Knight Rises (Rich Twit).
+He played Russ Jorden, Newt's father, in the extended "Special Edition" of Aliens (1986).
 In 2003 he was third lead in Vicente Aranda's version of Carmen, playing Don Prospero.

+He also appeared widely on television, most notably as Doug Hamilton on the soap opera Emmerdale, Captain/Major John Kieffer in on Foyle's War, Frank Crowe in an episode of the BBC's award-winning 2003 television miniseries Seven Wonders of the Industrial World, Bruce in Come Back, Little Sheba with Laurence Olivier, John E. Jones III in Nova's Judgment Day: Intelligent Design on Trial, Alan Kalanak in the 2001 Christmas Special edition of Jonathan Creek and Yves Houdet in Thames Television's mini-series of Angus Wilson's Anglo-Saxon Attitudes.
+Other television appearances include Lilyhammer as Agent Becker, Sharpe's Honour (General Verigny), Bergerac (Martin Colley), and Death Train (Halloran).

-In addition to English, he also spoke fluent French and Spanish, having spent parts of his childhood in both countries, and performed widely on the continent.
-He appeared as Paul Matthiews in the French day-time soap opera Cap des Pins and William Wilbur in Le Grand Charles (a French mini series on Charles De Gaulle), among many other roles.
+Benedict's credits in France included Paul Matthiews on the soap opera Tide of Life, William H. Wilbur in the miniseries Le Grand Charles (about Charles De Gaulle), Dr. McKenzie in Djihad, and Clerc in La Révolution française.

+Voice acting

+He provided the voice for Shiro Hagen in Star Fleet, the English adaptation of the Japanese tokusatsu series X-Bomber.
+During the 1990s, he was a voice actor for Manga Entertainment, appearing in English dubs of anime like Project A-Ko, GoShogun: The Time Étranger, and Angel Cop, and in various video games.
+He also participated in the Sandy Frank English dubs of Gamera, the Giant Monster and Mighty Jack, which gained notoriety after being featured on Mystery Science Theater 3000.

+Benedict also co-founded the ADR/Loop group Sync or Swim with his wife, Phoebe Scholfield.
+They wrote and directed the English-language version of Dario Argento's film The Card Player.

+Later in his career, he worked as a voice casting director.

+Personal life

 He was married to actress Phoebe Scholfield and together they ran Sync or Swim, an ADR/Loop group.
-They also translated and wrote movies together, such as The Card Player (Il Cartaio), which they translated into English.
+They also translated and wrote movies together, such as (Il Cartaio), which they translated into English.
 They had two sons: Leopold Benedict (Before the Rains, Azur & Asmar: The Princes' Quest) and Freddie Benedict (Planet 51, Azur & Asmar: The Princes' Quest).
 He also had a daughter from his previous marriage to casting director Vanessa Pereira.

+Benedict was fluent in English and French, and also spoke German and Spanish.